lcpilling/twistR/README.md

 TWIST therefore robustly estimates how many events (outcome can be mortality, disease, symptoms, etc) in the genotype group could be avoided if this group could experience the same treatment effect as non-carriers.

-Please see published paper in PLOS Genetics for further information https://doi.org/10.1371/journal.pgen.1009783
+Please see our published paper in PLoS Genetics for further information https://doi.org/10.1371/journal.pgen.1009783

 If you use this package please cite

-> Bowden J, Pilling L, Tu¨rkmen D, Kuo C-L, Melzer D (2021) The Triangulation WIthin a STudy (TWIST) framework for causal inference within pharmacogenetic research.
+> Bowden J, Pilling L, Türkmen D, Kuo C-L, Melzer D (2021) The Triangulation WIthin a STudy (TWIST) framework for causal inference within pharmacogenetic research.
 PLoS Genet 17(9):e1009783. https://doi.org/10.1371/journal.pgen.1009783

 ## Table of Contents
   - [Installation](#installation)